Disease Guide ·Dental Disease ·2026

 The Pre-Existing Dental Trap

-If your dog had any dental issues noted in vet records before enrollment — even mild tartar or gingivitis — insurers may deny future dental claims as pre-existing.
-Since most vets note dental condition at every visit, this creates a paper trail.
-Get insurance early before dental notes accumulate in your dog's records.
+Any dental issues in vet records before enrollment - even mild tartar or gingivitis - may be denied as pre-existing.
+Since vets note dental condition routinely, this creates a paper trail.
+Enroll early before notes accumulate.

 🇺🇸 US Pet Insurance Guide